Countly/countly-sdk-ios/README.md

 usage and end-user behavior.
 There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.
 Both parts are open source with different licensing terms.

-This repository includes the SDK for iOS.
+This repository includes the SDK for iOS and Mac OS X.

-##Installing iOS SDK
+##Installing the SDK

-Countly iOS SDK includes necessary tools to track your application.
+The Countly SDK includes necessary tools to track your application.
 In order to integrate SDK to your application, follow these steps.

-1. Download Countly iOS SDK.
+1. Download the Countly SDK (or clone it in your project as a git submodule).
 2. Add these files to your project under Xcode: `Countly.h` `Countly.m` `Countly_OpenUDID.h` `Countly_OpenUDID.m`
-3. In the project navigator, select your project
+3. For an OS X target, skip to step 11.
+For iOS, continue with step 4.
-4. Select your project
+4. Select your project in the Project Navigator and select your project again under the "Project" column
 5. Select the **Build Phases** tab
 6. Open **Link Binaries With Libraries** expander
 7. Click the **+** button